iCodeSometime/asynchronize/readme.md

 ### Do you accept contributions?
 Absolutely!
-If your use case isn't compatible with the project, you find a bug, or just want to donate some tests, make an issue or send a PR please.
+If your use case isn't compatible with the project, you find a bug, or just want to donate some tests; make an issue or send a PR please.

 ## License
 MIT